-PLA is a thermoplastic belonging to the important family of bioplastics because it is made from renewable biomass sources.
+Polylactic acid is a thermoplastic belonging to the important family of bioplastics because it is made from renewable biomass sources.
 PLA is also widely used in low-cost 3D printers, but its main advantages are its bio-compatibility and bio-degradability.
-It is thus used for disposable packaging and also for temporary medical device or implants that need to gradually disappear in the human body.
-Anchors or screws that serves as supporting structure after a surgical procedure are generally made from this material.
+It is thus used for disposable packaging and also for temporary medical devices or implants that need to gradually disappear from the human body.
+Anchors or screws that serve as supporting structure after a surgical procedure are generally made from this material.

 PC – Polycarbonate

 Polycarbonate is part of the thermoplastic polymer group.
 Polycarbonate is a strong, impact resistant and, in most case, optically clear material.
 It was extensively used in the past for compact discs or DVD.
 Nowadays, thanks to its very good optical properties, it is used for lighting lenses in the automotive industry.
 PC found several other applications in the medical device and mobile phone industries.